 After the race you will be ale to nap in a bed (if you booked one) or on the floor in a hall - please bring a sleeping bag if you want to sleep after the race before going home.
 We have the building until Monday 10am.

 We are happy for supporters to meet runners anywhere on the route but no assistance is allowed except at checkpoint and drinks etc should not be provided along the

 route as this is unfair assistance.

-Pacers are allowed from 100k start point (from the checkpoint at 114k) onwards and can be changed over - but only one pacer per runner at any time.
+Pacers are allowed from 100k start point (from the checkpoint at 114k) onwards and can be changed over at checkpoints only- but only one pacer per runner at any time.
 Pacers are there for support and motivation, but not to carry any of the runners' equipment, food/drink, nor to navigate.